centanomics/centanomics-blog/src/projects/portfolio.md

 ---

-I decided to highlight my portfolio because for this project, I wanted to learn Gatsby.
+This project I focused on learning gatsby.
+I implemented what I learned in the tutorual on the website.
 I also wanted to practice some animations using React Spring which I sprinkled throughout this project!

 ### Tech Stack